christophervigliotti/angular-complete-guide-course-project/README.md

 ### 89 Make sure you have FormsModule added!

 One quick note: In case you're hitting an error in the next lecture, make sure you have FormsModule added to your imports[] in the AppModule.
 Also have a look at the following Q&A thread for more info: https://www.udemy.com/the-complete-guide-to-angular-2/learn/v4/questions/4924644

+DONE!

 ### 88 Passing Data with Event and Property Binding (Combined)